FlaareZero/sys-botbase/README.md

 # sys-botbase based on jakibakis sys-netcheat
 The purpose of this sys-module is to allow users to remote control their switch via wifi connection as well as to read and write to a games memory.
 This can be used to create bots for games and other fun automation projects.
+Will work presented with Animal Crossing - New Horizons, for public in-game online sessions.

 ## Warning:
 Don't even think of blaming me if anything goes wrong with you using this.
 It's supposed to help you in the development of bot automation, but I am not liable for any damages or bans you might get in the process.
 Use at your own risk and all that.